halid1020/softgym/README.md

-<h1>  SoftGym (fit DeepCloth-ROB2QSP&P): Extension on SoftGym for towel-shaping benchmarks and oracles </h1>
+<h1>  SoftGym (fit DeepCloth-ROB2QSP&P [1]): Extension on SoftGym for towel-shaping benchmarks and oracles </h1>

-Authored by Halid Abdulrahim Kadi and supervised by Kasim Terzic; Ryan Haward also contributed to this `README` file; Luis Figueredo and Praminda Caleb-Solly provided insights for `real2sim` benchmark environments.

 This fork is extended on the original [`SoftGym`](https://github.com/Xingyu-Lin/softgym) with modification mainly on the cloth environments (Note that the other environments do not work properly in this version).

-This fork of SoftGym supports benchmark environment `mono-square-fabric`, `rainbow-square-fabrics`, `rainbow-rectangular-fabrics`, `real2sim-towels` and `real2sim-towels-sq`; These benchmarks used by `PlaNet-ClothPick`, `JA-TN` and `DeepCloth-ROB2QSP&P` projects.
+If there is a conflict of interest, please contact `ah390@st-andrews.ac.uk`.
+This fork supports benchmark environment `mono-square-fabric`, `rainbow-square-fabrics`, `rainbow-rectangular-fabrics`, `real2sim-towels` and `real2sim-towels-sq`; These benchmarks used by `PlaNet-ClothPick` [3], `JA-TN` [2] and `DeepCloth-ROB2QSP&P` [1] projects.

+Authored by Halid Abdulrahim Kadi and supervised by Kasim Terzić; Luis Figueredo and Praminda Caleb-Solly provided some insights for `real2sim` benchmark environments; and, Ryan Haward provided some contributions to this `README` file

 ## I. Install and Setup the Simulator